MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/well-known-text-module.md

 ---
 title: "Well Known Text Module | Microsoft Docs"
-description: Learn about the Well Known Text module. ms.custom: "" ms.date: "02/28/2018"
+description: Learn about the Well Known Text module, an Open Geospatial Consortium (OGC) standard that is used to represent spatial data in a textual format. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
-ms.reviewer: ""